-While most anthropogenic light sources likely exhibit little correlation between DNB radiance and physical temperature, some emission sources, such as flames emanating from oil wells and refineries, can be extremely hot.
-Elvidge et al. (2016) estimate that the physical temperature of oil well gas flares is typically about 1800 K. Consequentially, these light sources likely exhibit strong correlation between DNB radiance and infrared brightness temperature.
-Correlations were examined between DNB radiance and brightness temperature from four infrared channels (4.05, 8.55, 10.76, and 12.01 μm) and the details are shown in Table 1.
-Figure 13 and Figure 14 show the correlation coefficient for DNB radiance versus the 4.05 μm and 12.01 μm images, respectively.
-The correlations shown in Figure 13 and Figure 14 are remarkably similar despite being for very different wavelengths.
-This is true for the other two channels as well, so we will only discuss relationships between DNB radiance and 4.05 μm and 12.01 μm brightness temperature.
+light sources likely exhibit strong correlation between DNB radiance and infrared brightness temperature.
+Correlations were examined between DNB radiance and brightness temperature from four infrared channels (4.05, 8.55, 10.76, and 12.01 μ m), and the details are shown in Table 1.
+Figures 13 and 14 show the correlation coefficient for DNB radiance versus the 4.05 and 12.01 μ m images, respectively.
+The correlations shown in Figs. 13 and 14 are remarkably similar despite being for very different wavelengths.
+This is true for the other two channels as well, so we will only discuss relationships between DNB radiance and 4.05 and 12.01 μ m brightness temperature.

 Generally, unpopulated locations have a negative (red) correlation between DNB radiance and brightness temperature.
 While this relationship seems counterintuitive, it is likely due to lower lunar zenith angles during the colder winter months.
-Unlike the sun, the moon is higher in the sky during the winter months resulting in higher lunar irradiance.
-This relationship does not hold over land in the Qatar domain (Figure 13a and Figure 14a).
+Unlike the sun, the moon is higher in the sky during the winter months, resulting in higher lunar irradiance.
+This relationship does not hold over land in the Qatar domain (Figs. 13a and 14a).
 This may be due to differences in land surface scattering or some other unexplained relationship and requires further study.

-Most populated locations exhibit little-to-no correlation between DNB radiance and brightness temperature.
-This is most evident in the San Francisco Bay Area (Figure 13b and Figure 14b), Las Vegas (Figure 13c and Figure 14c), and St George (Figure 13d and Figure 14d) domains and indicates that the brightness of these locations is not dependent on physical temperature.
-In the Iraqi Oil Fields domain (Figure 13e and Figure 14e) strong positive (blue) relationships are seen surrounding oil wells indicating that DNB radiance is brighter for these locations when the flare from an oil well is hotter.
-Consequentially, it may be possible to constrain the brightness of the locations surrounding oil wells based on their physical temperature, however, due to the general instability of the light sources and the limited dataset for the domain it is difficult to draw more concrete conclusions.
+Most populated locations exhibit little to no correlation between DNB radiance and brightness temperature.
+This is most evident in the San Francisco Bay Area (Figs. 13b and 14b), Las Vegas (Figs. 13c and 14c), and St. George (Figs. 13d and 14d) domains and indicates that the brightness of these locations is not dependent on physical temperature.
+In the Iraqi oil fields domain (Figs. 13e and 14e) strong positive (blue) relationships are seen surrounding oil wells, indicating that DNB radiance is brighter for these locations when the flare from an oil well is hotter.
+Consequentially, it may be possible to constrain the brightness of the locations surrounding oil wells based on their physical temperature; however, due to the general instability of the light sources and the limited dataset for the domain it is difficult to draw more concrete conclusions.

-The Qatar domain exhibits significantly different relationships between DNB radiance and infrared brightness temperature over land as compared with the other domains, even in populated locations.
-Some populated locations show positive (blue) correlation while other show negative (red).
-The positive relationships appear to coincide with locations of oil drilling and processing and have low stability (see Figure 3).
+The Qatar domain exhibits significantly different relationships between DNB radiance and infrared brightness temperature over land compared with the other domains, even in populated locations.
+Some populated locations show a positive (blue) correlation, while others show a negative (red) correlation.
+The positive relationships appear to coincide with locations of oil drilling and processing and have low stability (see Fig. 3).
 The negative relationships, on the other hand, appear to coincide with dense areas of buildings.
 The relationships seen in the Qatar domain, in general, require additional research to be understood.

-6 Study Limitations and Considerations
+6 Study limitations and considerations